The saga of allegations against former Duke star Zion Williamson continues.

 Signup for our editorially curated, weekly newsletter.
 Cancel at any time.

-The requests of Williamson to admit he and his family received impermissible benefits are part of this most recent lawsuit.
+The requests of Williamson to admit he and his family received impermissible benefits are part of this countersuit.

 Following a request for a statement from Jeffrey Klein, Williamson's lawyer, a spokesman on behalf of Klein directed The Chronicle to a statement from Duke spokesman Michael Schoenfeld in a January article from The News and Observer.